bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 A `POST` to this endpoint should return metadata relevant to the station and time specified in the request.
-Tags are *not* stored on the server so it is not possible to retrieve a list of tags on the client.
+Tags are *not* stored on the server so it is not possible to retrieve a list of tags on the receiver.

 ### Receiver identity

-Receiver identity is designed to provide an "out-of-the-box" experience without the user having to create an account and pair the client.
+Receiver identity is designed to provide an "out-of-the-box" experience without the user having to create an account and pair the receiver.
 The protocol enables the receiver to become authorized to store tags on the server without being associated with an authenticated user account.